Notes from the team

 Read the post → -

-Confluence vs Jira: the difference and when you need both
+Confluence vs Jira: what's the difference, and do you need both?

 Confluence is a wiki, Jira is an issue tracker.
 Both Atlassian, both store information, both confuse new buyers.
 Here's when to use each, and when to use both.